caamisec/Google-Cybersecurity-Certificate/03-Connect-and-Protect-Networks-and-Network-Security/Course 3 Overview.md

 ## 📁 Files in This Section

-- `network-traffic-analysis/` - DNS and ICMP traffic analysis incident report with tcpdump log investigation
+- `1-analyze-network-layer-communication/` - DNS and ICMP traffic analysis incident report with tcpdump log investigation
+- `2-analyze-network-attacks` -  SYN flood attack analysis and incident response with Wireshark traffic investigation

 ---